AYOUBELATTMANIA/classwms/README.md

 > The utilization of the classwms source code mandates the presence of MATLAB R2021a version or higher.
 > The target system running the standalone application (executable file)  does not require a licensed copy of MATLAB.
 Nevertheless it requires the MATLAB Runtime installation [R2021a](https://www.mathworks.com/products/compiler/matlab-runtime.html) to run the application.

-> To experience its full potential and functionality, users are encouraged to verify that their system aligns with the aformentioned specifications.
+> To experience its full potential and functionality, users are encouraged to verify that their system aligns with the aforementioned specifications.

 > [!TIP]
 > To use the tool, individuals can obtain the required files from [GitHub](https://github.com/AYOUBELATTMANIA/classwms.git).